Aircloak/aircloak/ci/user_guide.md

 #### Compile vs test jobs

 The distinction between compile and test jobs deserves a special mention.
-This distinction is encoded into AircloakCI, and it serves the caching purposes.
+This distinction is encoded into AircloakCI, and it serves caching purposes.
 On branch builds, AircloakCI invokes only compile jobs, to keep the caches (contents of the `aircloak/tmp` folder) up to date.
 The caches from the source branch are then copied to the PR build during its initialization.

 Therefore, it's worth including all commands which create build artefacts in the `:compile` job.
 This includes deps fetching and compiling, but also some other actions, such as PLT building (`MIX_HOME=_build mix dialyze --no-analyse` in the example above).